aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 Please note Bottlerocket does not allow to customize bootstrap options and `bootstrapOptions` properties is not supported when you create the `Bottlerocket` capacity.

-`Bottlerocket` is now available in public preview and only available in [some supported AWS regions](https://github.com/bottlerocket-os/bottlerocket/blob/develop/QUICKSTART.md#finding-an-ami).

 ### Roadmap